Sign up to receive daily Climate and Sustainability news

 Mr. Diwan has more than 25 years of experience in advising governments, oil and gas companies, and financial institutions on oil markets, geopolitics of oil, and assessment of the strategic shifts of the global oil and gas industry.
 He leads a team of analysts and strategists to advise asset managers, hedge funds, private equity firms, and investment banks by providing customized analysis on the oil and gas industry.
 Recently, Mr. Diwan has been focusing on strategies that investors are implementing to capture value in the energy sector and the implications of the decapitalization of the oil and gas sector and capitalization of the energy transition.
 He still leads analysis on topics as varied as the global exploration outlook, the geopolitical impact of US shales, China's energy outlook, or the changing strategies of the Gulf national oil companies.
 Mr. Diwan holds a Bachelor of Arts from the Sorbonne University, France, and master's degrees from The Johns Hopkins University School of Advanced International Studies, United States, and the Institut d'Etudes Politiques of Paris, France.

-Mr. Barrow is responsible for IHS Markit research of crude oil, NGLs, refining, and petrochemical feedstocks.
-He also has responsibility for joint mobility research offerings with the automotive team at IHS Markit.
-Mr. Barrow’s expertise includes refining economics, energy policy, and price forecasting.
-He is active in downstream research and oversees a global team conducting expert-based analysis and analytical modeling of market and industry fundamentals.
-Mr. Barrow has written extensively on the International Maritime Organization 2020 bunker fuel topic and the influence of US tight oil and crude oil production on the downstream sector.
-He routinely supports executive and corporate boards with views on energy transition, refining/petrochemical interface/integration trends, and the oil and refining sectors.
-Mr. Barrow began his career as an engineer at Exxon.
-He holds a Bachelor of Science in mechanical engineering from Kansas State University and an MBA from the University of Houston, both in the United States.
+Mr. Barrow is head of research for crude oil markets, NGLs, refining, and petrochemical feedstocks and has responsibility for joint mobility research with IHS Markit automotive.
+He leads research activitiies for oil demand forecasting, scenario planning, refining economics, and price forecasting.
+He supports executives and corporate boards with views on energy transition, refining/petrochemical integration, and market developments in the crude oil and refining sectors.
+Mr. Barrow began his career as a refining engineer at Exxon and holds a Bachelor of Science in mechanical engineering from Kansas State University and an MBA from the University of Houston.

 Mr. Stoppard is responsible for the development and coordination of IHS Markit's global and interregional coverage of pipeline gas markets and LNG.
 His expertise also includes long-term scenario planning and the role of natural gas in the Energy Transition.
 Mr Stoppard has advised some of the world's largest LNG projects across continents.
 He is a regular speaker and moderator at major C-suite conferences including ADIPEC, the ATCE, CERAWeek, GasTech, SPIEF, and the World Gas Conference.
 He is the author of numerous IHS Markit reports, including "Two Visions of the Future of LNG," "European Natural Gas: The New Configuration, and "The New Map of Global Gas."
 He is co-author of the landmark paper "Exploring the Efficient Frontier: A Global Perspective on the Gas & Renewables Partnership".
 Previously he led the global gas team at IHS Markit CERA (now part of IHS Markit), where he set up the research and consulting business of liquefied natural gas (LNG).
 Earlier, he had been a research fellow at the Oxford Institute for Energy Studies (OIES) where he led the gas program.
 In addition, he served as a parliamentary special advisor for the House of Commons Trade and Industry Select Committee in the United Kingdom, and as a consultant to the World Bank.
 Mr. Stoppard holds an honors degree from the University of York, United Kingdom.